PM slams 'dynastic corruption', says it had become part of political culture in some states | Politics

 PM slams 'dynastic corruption', says it had become part of political culture in some states

-Prime Minister Narendra Modi on Tuesday batted for strong action against "dynastic corruption", saying it has become a part of the political culture in some states and has emerged as a formidable challenge that is hollowing out the country.
-Inaugurating a three-day national conference on vigilance and anti-corruption organised by the CBI, the prime minister said that inaction in a single corruption case forms the foundation for future scams and corruption.
+Prime Minister Narendra Modi on Tuesday batted for strong action to check "dynastic corruption", saying it has become a part of the political culture in some states and is hollowing out the country like termites.
+Inaugurating a three-day national conference on vigilance and anti-corruption organised by the CBI, the prime minister said that inaction in a single corruption case forms the foundation for future scams.

-"Fighting corruption is not a job of a single agency but is a collective responsibility," Modi said.
+Poor people bear the brunt of corruption, Modi said, but added that now the people are getting 100 percent benefits because of direct benefit transfers and the government has saved Rs 1.78 lakh crore because of the scheme.
+The country has left behind the era of scams of thousands of crores that went on for decades and has marched forward, he said, asserting that his government has zero tolerance for corruption.

+He said over 1,500 unnecessary laws have been repealed since 2014 and processes have been eased as people have been given digital options to fulfil their routine tasks like bill payments etc. "The government should be present only where it is needed as per requirement.
+People should neither feel pressure of the government nor its absence," the prime minister said.

+Modi stressed that preventive action against corruption is more important than punitive action.
+"An assault on practices which give the scope of corruption is a must," he said.
 During the conference, senior officials of the government, including the Home Secretary, the Comptroller and Auditor General, and the Finance Secretary, will discuss crucial issues related to investigation challenges in foreign jurisdiction, matters linked to vigilance and corruption, amendments in Prevention of Corruption Act among others.

 The national conference organised by the CBI coincides with the 'Vigilance Awareness Week', which is observed in the country annually from October 27 to November 2.
 "Activities in this conference would be focused on vigilance issues aimed at raising awareness and reaffirming India's commitment to the promotion of integrity and probity in public life through citizen participation," a government statement said.